 Calibration is conducted by dispensing volumes of water and weighing them on an analytical balance.
 Calibration usually takes place off-site at the calibrator’s facility, under conditions of strict environmental control and using standardized methods and materials.
 For example, Eppendorf employs a weighing vessel and a trap to reduce evaporation from small samples.
 The company’s calibration room is maintained at 50 percent relative humidity and a constant temperature.
 Water used during testing is degassed and distilled; technicians test three different volumes for variable-volume pipettes; and all volumes are measured at least ten times.

 A typical calibration costs between $20 and $100 per pipette.
 Off-site calibration has a turnaround time of two days, while on-site calibration can be done the same day.

 Like most routine maintenance, calibration may be viewed as more of an inconvenience than a necessity.
-“Some users are less concerned about the quality of calibration than about getting a sticker on their pipette that says it’s been calibrated,” says Petrilli, “but most recognize the value of a pipette that is calibrated properly.
+“Some users are less concerned about the quality of calibration than about getting a sticker on their pipette that says it’s been calibrated,” says Christian Petrilli, director of marketing at BrandTech Scientific (Essex, CT).
+“But most recognize the value of a pipette that is calibrated properly.
 Certainly anyone in a regulated environment knows the importance of calibration.”

 • Available in single-channel and multi-channel formats